Unified Achievement Hunting Rules

 Examples: Writing a script to have your second PC and alt steam account auto-join your lobby and ready up so you can farm kills/wins against it; creating a .bat file to open and close a game rapidly for “open game x number of times” achievements as found in Garry’s Mod; simple AHK scripts to click multiple places on the screen at different intervals in clicker games; simple AHK scripts to start/end a game for “play as x character y times” type achievements such as in Metal Slug; etc.

 This is a valid method of obtaining older or unique versions of games directly from Steam.
 This method is allowed because we can accurately determine where these files were sourced from (Valve) and obtaining them through Steam directly instead of a third party warez/torrent site does not break any copyright law, TOS, GNU/GPL, or SSA.
-This method is only allowed to obtain a working version of a game if the current present date version of the game is broken, or an achievement is broken due to a patch/update.
-This is not allowed to be used to access “easier” versions of a game (See Not Allowed Rule 11).
+Instructions on how to revert a steam game to a previous version - for whatever purpose the player wishes - can be found here.

 Examples: Ubinota - A March 28th, 2015 patch to the game seemingly broke the functionality for the achievement “Challenge n°1”, preventing the trigger from working properly.
-You can depot back to the March 4th, 2015 version of the game where the achievement functionality works; etc.
+You can depot back to the March 4th, 2015 version of the game where the achievement functionality works; Asseto Corsa - Revert to a previous version of the game with different game engine changes to make some achievements easier/possible; etc.

 : Most Steam Workshop Mods and Official Mods/Official Patches are allowed.

 Steam Workshop mods are considered official and generally allowed (even Steam Workshop mods that alter gameplay) except in the case of “Achievement Unlocker” mods (See Not Allowed Rule 7).